hassanpour/QMSS_G4063--Digital-Methods-for-the-Social-Sciences/lectures/lecture4.md

 ```

 For producing some colorful SVG circles--and to appreciate the distinct features of scalable graphics--you can [run the code at this link](https://github.com/hassanpour/d3-book/blob/master/chapter_06/11_drawing_svgs_color.html).
 All you have to do is to copy and paste the .html content in your index.html file, and refresh [your local host link](http://localhost:8888/).

+#### _Transitions_ in D3

 ----